The Best VPNs for Safari in 2025

 - Easy to set up on Safari

-- Allows you to spoof your geolocation data in Safari to match your VPN server location
+- Allows you to change your geolocation data in Safari to match your VPN server location

-That being said, browsing with Safari isn’t as safe and private as you may think.
-Safari doesn’t automatically make you private.
-Even in its most secure configuration, your internet provider can still see your browsing activity, Big Brother can still watch your every move, and the websites you visit can still see your IP address.
+Browsing with Safari isn’t as safe and private as you may think.
+Even in its most secure configuration, your internet provider can see your browsing activity, Big Brother can watch your every move, and the websites you visit can see your IP address.
 That’s why even though Safari is a private browser, we recommend using a VPN.

 >> Learn More: What Can Someone Do With Your IP Address